 Travel the California coast and you quickly discover that the waterfront dining is as varied as the state’s ocean scenery.
 From simple seaside shacks to lavish event restaurants, you’ll find caught-that-day seafood in settings ranging from flip-flop casual to all-dolled-up.
 But wherever you go, these restaurants share one common trait: world-class water views.
 Here’s a standout selection to get you started; restaurants are listed south to north.

-Every table of this multilevel dazzler—with a special event space for up to 500 guests that actually floats above the water—has a view that will have you Instagramming throughout your meal, especially if you’re there at sunset.
+Every table in this multilevel dazzler—and the special event space for up to 500 guests that actually floats above the water—has a view that will have you Instagramming throughout your meal, especially if you’re there at sunset.
 “Table 408 outside, right at the tip of the pentacle over the water—that’s my favorite table,” says chef and Cohn Group partner Deborah Scott.
 “When the sun begins to set, there’s a shell-like color lighting up the buildings downtown.
 And it keeps changing—it’s like a nonstop slideshow, with tankers and sailboats going by.”

 Even after dark, the 28,000-square-foot, $15 million restaurant is an eye-catcher.
-Sit at Coasterra’s bar, order a Deb’s Coconut Margarita—made with Olmeca Altos reposado tequila, coconut cream, lime juice, and a coconut salt rim—and take in the restaurant’s sleek, contemporary styling.
-“I like minimalist design, and that’s what you see here,” says chef Scott, who had a strong hand in creating the space.
+Sit at Coasterra’s bar, order a Deb’s Coconut Margarita—made with Olmeca Altos reposado tequila, coconut cream, lime juice, and a coconut-salt rim—and take in the restaurant’s sleek, contemporary styling.
+“I like minimalist design, and that’s what you see here,” says chef Scott, who had a strong hand in creating the feel of the space.
 “There aren’t any Mexican blankets or piñatas—it’s dramatic and open.”

 Yearning for traditional Mexican fare?
 There are a few tacos and enchiladas on the menu, but most of Coasterra’s dishes are creative twists on Mexican classics.
-Ceviche gets an upgrade with Mexican shrimp and bay scallops, Pacific sea bass, lime, orange zest, roasted tomato salsa, and cilantro.
+Ceviche gets an upgrade with bay shrimp and blue crab, roasted tomato salsa, mango, and cilantro.
 Dipping sauces for fresh-shucked oysters include pickled onion-habañero mignonette and fire-roasted cocktail sauce.
-Classic surf and turf becomes a spectacular stacked presentation of a beef short rib topped with Oaxacan mole, a lobster-risotto cake, grilled asparagus, and a lobster claw.
+A classic surf-and-turf becomes a spectacular stacked presentation of black angus carne asada topped with chimichurri, chipotle-garlic butter, pinto beans, Mexican rice, flour tortillas, and a half Maine lobster.

 All told, Coasterra serves up a hard-to-beat combo of sophisticated design, deliciously eclectic dishes, and a world-class view.